Beam model of Doppler backscattering: Backscattered electric field: general

 In this situation, the backscattered signal is given by the Bragg condition, which we discuss in more detail in Section \ref{section_backscattered_E_CT}.

-In the \emph{spherical tokamak} case, we take the mismatch angle to be of order unity $\theta_{m} \sim 1$.
+In the \emph{large mismatch angle} ordering, we take the mismatch angle to be of order unity $\theta_{m} \sim 1$.
 In general, this requires more work and is beyond the scope of this paper.
 However, in the special scenario where there is no mismatch ($\theta_m = 0$) on at least one point along the beam path, the backscattered signal is dominated by this point.
-We derive the backscattered signal for this particular case in Section \ref{section_backscattered_E_ST}.
-In the right limits, we show that the \emph{spherical tokamak} and \emph{conventional tokamak} cases coincide.
+We derive the backscattered signal for this particular ordering in Section \ref{section_backscattered_E_ST}.
+In the right limits, we show that the \emph{large mismatch angle} and \emph{small mismatch angle} orderings coincide, see Section \ref{section_backscattered_E_ST}.